The Vatican City Flag Explained: Meaning, History & Symbo | RomeTrip

 ✈️ The Vatican flag is flown not just in its tiny state, but also at Catholic churches and institutions worldwide, symbolizing unity in faith.

-A: Yellow (gold) stands for spiritual power; white symbolizes peace and purity.
+Yellow (gold) stands for spiritual power; white symbolizes peace and purity.

-A: The crossed keys represent the authority given by Jesus to Saint Peter — spiritual and temporal.
+The crossed keys represent the authority given by Jesus to Saint Peter — spiritual and temporal.

-Q: Is the Vatican flag square?
+Is the Vatican flag square ?

-A: Yes — it’s one of only two square national flags in the world
+Yes — it’s one of only two square national flags in the world

 Vatican Museums and Sistine Chapel Tour